This guest post was originally published on radar.io, and is republished here with permission.

 While many ad-tech companies use geofencing to collect data on customers, new pioneers in the geofencing space, like Radar, are careful to put the user experience at the forefront of innovation.
 In a space dominated by ad tech and data monetization companies, Radar’s privacy-first approach means they do not sell any data they collect, nor do they share location data across customers.

-The geofencing industry is expected to grow over 27% by 2022, citing “technological advancements in the use of spatial data and increasing applications in numerous industry verticals.”
+The geofencing industry is expected to grow over 27% in the next few years, citing “technological advancements in the use of spatial data and increasing applications in numerous industry verticals.”

 While retail and travel are two industries already invested in personalized app experience software, there’s a lot of potential for this technology to grow to government, healthcare, and more.
 Surprising and delighting customers is just the first step to integrating geofencing more thoughtfully in nearly every aspect of life.
 Over time, users will come to expect, rather than be surprised by, the way companies use geofencing.
 We expect to see companies use geofencing more strategically to send contextual marketing messages, build contextual experiences, and understand location data more thoughtfully.